dennisduong/react-tipsy/README.md

 When a user hovers over the wrapped React element, the tooltip will be displayed.
 And when the user hovers out, the tooltip will be hidden.

-When it comes to users on mobile/tablet devices where mouse events are not present, then the tooltip will be visible when the wrapped React element has focus and hidden when burred.
+When it comes to users on mobile/tablet devices where mouse events are not present, then you'll have two options to trigger the tooltip: "touch" or "focus".
+When using "focus" trigger, the tooltip will be visible when the wrapped React element has focus and hidden when blurred.
+When using "touch" trigger, the tooltip will be visible when the wrapped React element touchstart begins and hidden when touchend event is triggered.

 ## Examples